 5. Obesity Costs Americans Billions Per Year

 Not only is obesity a significant health hazard, but it also represents a significant expense for overweight Americans.
-Those costs are on the rise, as attested by data from a study published in 2009.
+Those costs are on the rise, as attested by data from the Medical Expenditure Panel Survey, which uses data from 2011 to 2016.

-- People who have obesity spend over $1,400 more on medical care each year than those who do not.
+- People who have obesity spend over $2,500 more on medical care each year than those who do not.
+The amount spent increases with the level of severity.

 - On average, obese individuals miss more workdays than those who are at a normal weight.